-- To Canadians dreaming of home ownership and wealth creation through investment in Canadian real estate; - To communities through support and investment in programs that connect, empower and revitalize; - To developers committed to social responsibility and building a low carbon world by reducing waste, emissions, and energy consumption; - To shareholders by providing transparency on ESG risks and opportunities, and actively managing and improving on reporting on ESG performance to ensure alignment with their vision; and - To team members through the cultivation of a diverse, inclusive, and collaborative culture.
+- To Canadians dreaming of home ownership and wealth creation through investment in Canadian real estate: - To communities through support and investment in projects that connect, empower and revitalize; - To developers committed to social responsibility and building a low carbon world by reducing waste, emissions, and energy consumption; - To shareholders by providing transparency on ESG risks and opportunities, and actively managing and improving on reporting on ESG performance to ensure alignment with their vision; and - To team members through the cultivation of a diverse, inclusive, and collaborative culture.

 We are proud of our ESG journey to date.
-Some of our key achievements in 2022 are highlighted below:
+As we continue to evolve our ESG efforts, we plan to incorporate more education, measurements and further continued investments in environmental programs and our social impact.
+Some of our key achievements in 2023 are highlighted below: